How We Heal

 Where do we go and how long does it take?

-In 2019, let's actively take the first, second and third steps to healing.
+In 2019, let's actively take the first, second, and third steps to heal.
 What will that look like for you?
 For me, it looks like surrendering to God, and as I continue to surrender the journey through healing no longer seems out of my reach, but like open arms embracing me.

 Thanks for reading, and don't forget... be great. xoxo